tomhudak/tomhudak.github.io/_posts/2021-11-16-containerize-your-development-environment-with-visual-studio-code.md

 ```
 Now `express` is installed and added to your `package.json` as well.

-You can start your application now but typing the following to the terminal:
+You can start your application now by typing the following to the terminal:
 ```bash
 node app.js
 ```